Getting Started with xPack Windows Build Tools

 All binaries are:

-- File-system relocatable (can be installed in any location).
+- File-system relocatable (may be installed in any location)

 Compatibility with older systems

-Given that most operating systems maintain significant compatibility with older versions, building an application on an older system ensures that the same binary can run on newer versions.
-Conversely, building an application on a newer system may utilize library features that are not available in older versions, making backward compatibility less feasible.
+Given that most operating systems maintain significant compatibility with older versions, building an application on an older system ensures that the same binary may execute on newer versions.
+Conversely, building an application on a newer system may utilise library features that are not available in older versions, making backward compatibility less feasible.

 Benefits

-The main advantages of using the xPack Windows Build Tools are:
+The primary advantages of utilising the xPack Windows Build Tools are:

-- A convenient, uniform and portable install/uninstall/upgrade procedure on x64 Windows.
+- A convenient, uniform and portable installation/uninstallation/upgrade procedure on x64 Windows.

-- Multiple versions of the same package can be installed at the same time on the same system.
+- Multiple versions of the same package may be installed simultaneously on the same system.

-- No need to worry about dependent libraries, they are all included.
+- No need to be concerned about dependent libraries, as they are all included.

-- Not affected by system updates that might change the versions of the dependent libraries.
+- Not affected by system updates that might alter the versions of the dependent libraries.

-- Significantly lighter and easier to use than Docker images that provide similar functionality and are GNU/Linux centric.
+- Significantly lighter and easier to utilise than Docker images that provide similar functionality and are GNU/Linux centric.

-- Projects can be tied to specific tools versions; this provides a good reproducibility, especially useful in CI/CD environments.
+- Projects may be tied to specific tool versions; this provides excellent reproducibility, particularly useful in CI/CD environments.

 Other advantages of using the xPack Windows Build Tools are: